 Tackling anti-social behaviour

-Anti social behaviour can range from noisy neighbours to neighbourhood disputes, and from aggressive or threatening behaviour to vandalism.
-Some of this behaviour is unlawful and some of this behaviour is just simply a nuisance.
-What it does have in common is that it raises the fear of crime, lowers the opinion that people have of an area, and can be the start of a neighbourhood turning into a crime hot spot.
+Anti-social behaviour can range from noisy neighbours to neighbourhood disputes.
+It can be from aggressive or threatening behaviour to vandalism.
+Some of this behaviour is unlawful.
+Some of this behaviour is just simply a nuisance.
+What it does have in common is that it raises the fear of crime.
+It lowers the opinion that people have of an area.
+It can be the start of a neighbourhood turning into a crime hot spot.

-We are committed to challenging and reducing such behaviour and are keen to tackle the problems of anti-social behaviour.
+We are committed to challenging and reducing such behaviour.
+We are keen to tackle the problems of anti-social behaviour.

-We are also working with the Police and Housing Associations to reduce the problems in other areas, and the implementation of Anti Social Behaviour Orders (targeted at the most intractable of offenders) and Acceptable Behaviour Contracts (ABC's).
+We are working with the Police and Housing Associations to reduce the problems in other areas.
+View the implementation of Anti Social Behaviour Orders (targeted at the most intractable of offenders) and Acceptable Behaviour Contracts (ABC's).